13Chrollo13/lockpoint/README.md

 # Seafile for armv/7/

-## wenn du deutsch bist findest du ein deutsches readme unter [deutsches readme](README_german.md)
+## 🇩🇪 wenn du deutsch bist findest du ein deutsches readme unter [deutsches readme](README_german.md)

-## !
-Please note: This project was created for the Raspberry Pi 3b, but it may also work on other machines that use armv/7/, although it hasn't been tested on them yet!
+## ❗ Please note: This project was created for the Raspberry Pi 3b, but it may also work on other machines that use armv/7/, although it hasn't been tested on them yet ❗

 ### The project was created at the code+design camp https://code.design/

-### Tools used:<br/>
+### 🛠️ Tools used:<br/>
 -https://hub.docker.com/r/yobasystems/alpine-mariadb/<br/>
 -https://hub.docker.com/r/arm32v7/memcached/<br/>
 -https://hub.docker.com/r/franchetti/seafile-arm\

-## Quickstart
+## 🏁start
 After you have finished installing Raspberry Pi OS (https://www.raspberrypi.com/documentation/computers/getting-started.html#setting-up-your-raspberry-pi), install Docker (https://docs.docker.com/engine/install/) and create a folder in the Docker folder:
 ```